Gallery Exhibition: Shirley Baker Street Photography

 This special exhibition is a must-see for anyone interested in photography and social history.
 It shows here in Stroud thanks to the generosity and support of Nan Levy, Shirley’s daughter, and Fred Chance of PhotoStroud.
 Accompanying events include talks and workshops organised in collaboration with Hundred Heroines, a unique contemporary museum and gallery dedicated to women in photography.
 These events also celebrate Women’s History Month, re-examining the often forgotten history of female photographers and women as change makers.

-Look out for photographs and poetry created by young people from local schools, in response to Shirley’s work, and photographs by mothers from the Rosary School, also in response to Shirley’s work.
+Look out for photographs created by young people from local schools, in response to the exhibition and the theme of ‘Nostalgia & Anemoia’, following a callout by Hundred Heroines.
+A new book, ‘Mother’s Day’, published by Yew Tree Press, includes recent photographs by mums from the Rosary School, a project in response to some of the themes found in Shirley’s work.

 Accompanying Events (booking required):